 Nothing like a big ol’ plate of pasta!

 Il Forno: Probably my favorite Italian in the area with a lovely atmosphere and good food.
 The second floor with the plant wall and view of the park is the best.
 A great place for a nice date night.

 Pomo d’oro: An awesome little gem tucked away near 70.
 Delicious food and beautiful patio garden dining area.
 Plates are around 20.000 pesos.

 La Pastizzeria: Still haven’t been to La Pastizzeria either, though it doesn’t have the greatest reviews.

 Lots of Mexican food in the area (of the Tex-Mex variety).
-My top three choices would be Orale, Ay Wey, and Barrita Burrito, each with a slightly different style, but you won’t find much in the way of truly authentic Mexican food.
+My top three choices would be Orale, Tacohouse, and Barrita Burrito, each with a slightly different style, but you won’t find much in the way of truly authentic Mexican food.